-This SC is not suitable for the release to service of the aircraft by the pilot-owner.
+This SC is not suitable for the release to service of the aircraft by the Ppilot-owner.

-INSTALLATION OF CABIN AND COCKPIT CONVENTIONAL LIGHTS FOR LED-TYPE LIGHTS
+INSTALLATION OF CABIN AND COCKPIT CONVENTIONAL LIGHTS BYFOR LED-TYPE LIGHTS

-The installation or exchange of cabin and cockpit conventional lights for LED-type lights.
-The installation of new warning, caution, or advisory lights is not covered by this SC.
+The ‡installation or exchange of cabin and cockpit conventional lights by for LED-type lights.
+The ‡installation of new warning, caution, or advisory lights is not covered by this SCStandard Change.

-Aeroplanes that are not complex motor-powered aircraft, rotorcraft that are not complex motor-powered aircraft and not approved for NVISs, and any other ELA2 aircraft.
+Aeroplanes that are not being complex motor-powered aircraft, rotorcraft that are not being complex motor-powered aircraft and not approved for NVISs, and any other ELA2 aircraft.